samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 ## Bitcoin transactions
 To transfer Bitcoin it's necessary to broadcast a *transaction* to the Bitcoin network.

-Critically, the most important idea to understand is that the balance of a Bitcoin address is comprised solely by the number of "Unspent Transaction Outputs" (UTXO) that an address can spend.
+Critically, the most important idea to understand is that the balance of a Bitcoin address is comprised solely by the number of "Unspent Transaction Outputs" (UTXO) that the address can spend.
 When Bob sends a Bitcoin to Alice, he's really just creating a UTXO that Alice (and only Alice) can later use to create another UTXO and send that Bitcoin on.
 The balance of a Bitcoin address is therefore defined by the amount of Bitcoin it is able to transfer to another address, rather than the amount of Bitcoin it *has*.

 To emphasize, when someone says that they have X bitcoin, they're really saying that all of the UTXOs that they can spend sum to X bitcoin of value.
 The distinction is subtle but important, the balance of a Bitcoin address isn't recorded anywhere directly but rather can be found by summing the UTXOs that it can spend.
 When I came to this realisation it was definitely a "oh, that's how it works!" moment.